chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 The final CloudFormation YAML file that is uploaded to CloudFormation will contain a mix of YAML and Python, but the two are only mixed when the Mustache pre-processing step is run.

-## Roles and Permissions

-When defining an SSM Automation, you can specify a role for the Automation to assume when it runs.

-If an SSM Automation does not have a role specified, it will run each step as the user who kicked off the automation.